Coast FIRE for Nepal: the age and savings number that lets you stop adding to investments

 - Coast FIRE =

 (annual retirement expenses ÷ 0.035) ÷ (1.05)^(60 − current age)is the working formula for the comfortable Kathmandu scenario at 5% real. - For a 30-year-old aiming at a Rs 60,000/month retirement lifestyle, the number is roughly Rs 48 lakh.
-Hit that, and the investments alone grow into a Rs 2.06 crore corpus by 60.
+Hit that and the investments alone grow into a Rs 2.06 crore corpus by 60.

-- Coast FIRE is not retirement — it is the point at which retirement is no longer the question.
+- Coast FIRE is not retirement.
+It is the point at which retirement is no longer the question.
 After it, you can choose what to work on for reasons other than retirement.

 If you want me to run the math for your specific age, expense scenario, and current invested-assets balance, email parjanya57@gmail.com.
 The calculation is short; the decision it unlocks is not.